U.S. Route 10: Related routes

 US 10 has had alternate routes designated in the past, but none are active as of 2017.
 A multistate alternate route between Washington and Montana was largely replaced in 1947 by the western extension of US 2 and later decommissioned entirely in 1967.

 Between 1926 and 1934, there was a pair of suffixed routes between St. Cloud, Minnesota, and Moorhead, Minnesota.
 US 10N, the northern half of the pairing, connected St. Cloud, Little Falls, Motley, and Detroit Lakes before reaching Moorhead.
 US 10S ran from St. Cloud through Alexandria and Fergus Falls before rejoining US 10N at Moorhead.
-In the mid-1930s, US 52 was extended into Minnesota, and US 10S was renamed to US 52 (now I-94).
+In the mid-1930s, US 52 was extended into Minnesota, and US 10S was renamed to US 52 (now also I-94).
 US 10N was renamed to US 10.